What does it mean to be Native in Salesforce?

 What security do I have with Passage Technology apps?

 Because all of our apps are 100% Native, we utilize the servers and security from Salesforce.
 We do not have servers of our own, nor do we store or transmit any customer data.
 This is great for you as Salesforce has renowned security, following best practices in the industry.
-You can learn more about Salesforce’s policies, data processing, and certifications here.
+Learn more about Salesforce’s policies, data processing, and certifications.

 How does Passage Technology handle APIs?